radixdlt/scrypto-challenges/3-lending/degenfi/README.md

 New Entities: 0
 ```

-# Future work and improvements
+## Future work and improvements

 This prototype is not production ready yet.
 While there needs to be many more testing and iterations to do for this to be production, I certainly would not get anywhere this close without the ease of Scrypto, the Radix Engine, and the Transaction Manifest.
 Here are a few things I have in mind that I'd like to explore more with this prototype:

 * Researching different pool designs to support flexible and robust lending markets that can support a plethora of assets.
-* Reseearching a better user experience for the liquidation mechanism.
+* Researching a better user experience for the liquidation mechanism.
 * Implement a more robust price oracle.
+* Design better calculation mechanics to ensure accuracy.
+* Research, implement, and experiment with securitization designs.
 * Research and experiment more clever usage of flash loans.

-# Conclusion
+## Conclusion

 This is my first attempt of developing a lending protocol or developing anything at all for that matter on my own.
 Carrying out from design to implementation.
 It was a tremendous learning experience and incredibly fun visualizing assets being moved around in this protocol due its asset-orientedness.
 There may have been different parts of this design that could have been implemented better.
 I suppose you live and you learn.
 Major thanks to Florian, Omar, Peter Kim, Rock Howard, Clement and Miso for talking out ideas with me and helping me out along the way.